istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

     1544160065.248    228 172.30.109.89 TCP_TUNNEL/200 87633 CONNECT en.wikipedia.org:443 - HIER_DIRECT/91.198.174.192 -
     {{< /text >}}

-At this point the proxy has been deployed and tested by using `curl` to access `wikipedia.org` through the proxy, all without Istio.
-It's just plain Kubernetes setting so far, which simulates an external HTTPS proxy.
+So far, you completed the following tasks without Istio:

+* You deployed the HTTPS proxy.
+* You used `curl` to access the `wikipedia.org` external service through the proxy.

-In the following section you are going to configure traffic from Istio-enabled pods to the HTTPS proxy.
+The next step is to configure the traffic from the Istio-enabled pods to use the HTTPS proxy.

 ## Configure traffic to external HTTPS proxy